Come on! Feel the noise! Part 1

 float y = noise(i * 0.05) * height;

-The commented random(height) returns from 0 to before 'height' value as you know.
+The commented random(height) returns a value from 0 up to 'height'.

 float y = noise(height);